doomdagadiggiedahdah/blog/content/blog/bart-homeomorphism.md

 I'll hereby designate "these things" as...

 ### "Problem Reformations"
-Just as it sounds, put a problem in a different form and it can sometimes become much easier.
+Just as it sounds, [put a problem in a different form](https://enjoy.monster/blog/joy_diss) and it can sometimes become much easier.
 Ok!
-((note to self to link to cognitive disonance article with Car Bomb))

 ---